 Top Down Power is the default position for us humans and this has been our story throughout our history.
 America has mostly been an exception to the rule, except that lately we have been watching authoritarian power infect our government, decreasing the authority that We The People have been accustomed to in this democratic republic.

-When people give themselves over to Top Down Power, we are giving ourselves over to a kind of eternal childhood.
 We want someone else to protect us, to take care of us, to make the hard decisions and exempt us from the consequences.
 Living in this Neverland is much easier than growing up and taking responsibility for our own lives.

 In every society, it’s the grown ups who step up and recognize the authority inherent within themselves and their communities.
 This kind of authority is not “authoritarian” – attempting to rule over others.
 Rather it is an egalitarian authority that understands everyone in a community has something to offer.
 And everyone has something to learn.